National Dental Hygiene Month 2014

 ESPA-Uso Apropiado del Hilo Dental

-Dental Hygienists: It’s About You!
+Dental Hygienists: This Month is About You!

 National Dental Hygiene Month is an opportunity to share with the world the wonderful services which you, as a dental hygienist, provide to your patients and the community at large, but it's also a time to be recognized for that contribution.
 The month of October is the perfect time to take a moment and reflect upon your success and be rewarded for it.
-We're here to help!
-For the entire month ADHA will celebrate you, our members and potential members, for your daily contributions to your office, your patients and your community.
+We’re here to help!
+For the entire month the ADHA will celebrate you, our members and potential members, for your daily contributions to your office, your patients and your community.

 Please look for a special mailing in October with more details!